Jodo Shinshu Lineage Masters

 净 土 真 宗 七 宗 师

-Thus, in his vast treasury of expositions, the Venerable Master strongly urges all of us to single-mindedly place our trust on these collected, pristine Pure Land teachings, painstakingly and earnestly explained by each one of these truly accomplished Masters…
+In his vast treasury of expositions, the Venerable Master strongly urges all of us to single-mindedly place our trust on these collected, pristine Pure Land teachings, painstakingly and earnestly explained by each one of these truly accomplished Masters…

 “The treatise Masters from India to the west